 As we mentioned before, nutritional deficiencies can lead to hair thinning in females.
 To regrow very thin hair, make sure that you’re eating a well-rounded diet filled with lean proteins (like chicken and legumes), healthy fats (think salmon and avocado), and lots of fruits and veggies.

 Try a Hair Growth Supplement

 Of course, eating a healthy diet is often easier said than done!
 We know that you’re busy, and it might not always be realistic to eat whole, healthy foods for every single meal.

 That’s where a hair supplement can help you.
-Hair supplements like our Hair Growth Formula Gummies allow you to make sure you’re getting all the vitamins and minerals you need for healthy hair growth.
+Hair supplements like our Hair Formula Gummies for Women allow you to make sure you’re getting all the vitamins and minerals you need for healthy hair growth.
 Our gummies are loaded with 5,000 mcg of biotin, a B vitamin associated with healthy hair growth.
 You’d need to eat 500 eggs to get the same amount of biotin from your diet alone!

 Care For Your Scalp

 Once you’re consuming the right vitamins and minerals to regrow very thin hair, you need to make sure that those nutrients are being delivered to your hair follicles!

 The trick?
 Improving circulation to your scalp.
 You see, your blood carries nutrients to the cells throughout your body.
 So, to get those nutrients to where you need them (your hair follicles), you need to boost blood flow to your scalp.
 We have two ways to do that:

 - Scalp Delight™ Detox Scrub - This hair thinning treatment contains organic rosemary leaf oil, which naturally works to boost scalp circulation.